DCotterill/halixia-hugo/content/ma/1p-saving-challenge-240.md

 layout: static
 ---

-Everyone can start an emergency fund
+Everyone can start an emergency fund.

 Here’s everything you need to know to make a start on saving for a rainy day, even if you are on limited income.